GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ### Weights-file

 A "csv"-file containing a column "variable_name" with all the column names of the previous "csv"-files, which are to be weighted differently in the calculation.
-A factor for “weight” and “direction” can be determined.
+The file must also contain the columns “category”, “weight” and “direction”.
+The category column indicates the category of the indicator: “exp” for exposure, “cop” for coping capacity and “vul” for vulnerability.
+The weight determines the importance of each indicator.
+For each category (exp, cop and vul), the sum of the weights must add up to 1.
+If this is not the case, the plugin will automatically normalize the weights in order to make the sum equal to 1 within each category.
+A message will be printed with the value of the transformed weights.
+For more information about weights and directions see chapter weight and directions.

 ```{figure} /fig/weights_example.PNG
 ---